jb55/workhours/README.md

-# worktimes
+# workhours

-track work times of colleagues in different timezones
+track work hours of colleagues in different timezones

 ## dependencies